mflem8/cli_project/README.md

 Clone project and cd into main folder.
 Install the gems 'httparty and 'json'.

 ## Usage
-Type the prompt below and follow the on screen prompts.
+Type the prompt: '$ruby bin/breweries' and follow the on screen prompts.
-$ ruby bin/breweries

 ## Contributing